fmalzy/Insomnia/README.md

   - Activities: Reviewed and practiced the presentation, confirmed questions, and resolved confusion.

 #### Collaborators
-This project is the result of collaborative efforts by a talented team.
-Below are the contributors to this project along with our respective GitHub profile links:
+This project is the result of collaborative efforts by our team.
+Please find our respective GitHub profile links for your reference:
 - **[Freya Ma](https://github.com/fmalzy)**
 - **[Jane Han](https://github.com/han-jane)**
 - **[Joseph Nano](https://github.com/josephnano)**